EliziumNet/Loopz/resources/docs/parameter-set-tools.md

 > $ Get-Command 'Rename-Many' | sharp

 ![picture](../images/use-pstool.SHARP.remy.no-violations.command.jpg)

+:pushpin: Alternatively, *Show-ParameterSetReport* can be invoked using the *Name* parameter instead of using the pipeline (and the *Name* can be the command's alias):

+> sharp -Name 'remy'

 However, there are currently 4 rules that could be violated and these are illustrated next.